mebeim/aoc/2020/README.md

 This would basically mean building and making good use of an [undirected graph][wiki-undirected-graph] of matches (using a simple dictionary), where tiles are vertexes and edges mean "matching".
-It's pretty similar to what we are already doint in the first function we wrote called `match_tiles()`, we would only need to also remember the IDs of the matches for each matched side.
+It's pretty similar to what we are already doing in the first function we wrote called `match_tiles()`, we would only need to also remember the IDs of the matches for each matched side.